 Forest Home Health Center

-During the entire 12 months of training, addiction medicine fellows will spend one half day a week providing integrated primary and addiction medicine care to a panel of patients of the Forest Home Health Center.
+During the entire 12 months of training, addiction medicine fellows will spend one half day a week providing integrated primary and addiction medicine care to a panel of patients of the Forest Home Health Center using the Collaborative Care model.
 Fellows will actively participate in the case management and behavioral health rounds where their patients are discussed.
 Fellows will also actively supervise residents and medical students in the care of patients with substance use disorders.

-For 6 months of the year, fellows will attend a half day continuity Methadone clinic at Community Medical Services.
-CMS takes a holistic approach to treatment, offering the latest medications for opioid use disorder (MOUD), counseling and support services.
+For 6 months of the year, fellows will attend a half-day continuity Methadone clinic at Comprehensive Treatment Center.
+CTC takes a holistic approach to treatment, offering the latest medications for opioid use disorder (MOUD), counseling and support services.
 Upon graduation from our program, fellows will be competent in methadone management, able to work in any OTP if they desire.

 This is the core inpatient rotation of the CARE fellowship.
-Fellows will serve as Addiction Medicine consultants for patients within Froedtert Hospital, a 766 bed large academic medical center.
+Fellows will serve as consultants for patients admitted to Froedtert Hospital, a 766-bed large academic medical center.
 Fellows will work closely with medicine teams and psychiatric consultation services, assisting them in the care of people who use drugs.
 Fellows will also spend a significant amount of time in Froedtert’s innovative “Complexity Intervention Unit” a Med-Psych intensive care unit that manages patients with active psychiatric illness, addiction, and complex medical issues.

 Inpatient Pain Medicine at Froedtert Hospital